shivannis/xandr-docs-public/xandr-docs/articles/curate/object-hierarchy.md

 ### Creative

-A creative is an actual ad, hosted either by Xandr or by a third-party ad server.
-The Xandr platform enables you to traffic a wide range of creative types, from banners to rich media types like interstitials and expandables.
+A creative is an actual ad, hosted either by Microsoft Advertising or by a third-party ad server.
+The Microsoft Advertising platform enables you to traffic a wide range of creative types, from banners to rich media types like interstitials and expandables.

 Creatives belong to a specific advertiser.
 You can associate each creative to many line items under an advertiser.